spcourse/sp1/covid/index.md

 - It can be practical to work at the UvA during the helpdesk hours.
 If you want to do this, don't forget to [reserve a spot](https://uba.uva.nl/en/visiting-and-studying/book-a-study-space/book-a-study-space.html).
 A booking at the helpdesk does not automatically come with a study space.

-- If you have any worries about anything, please do not hesitate to send us an email at <scientific@mprog.nl>.
+- If you have any worries about anything, please do not hesitate to send me an email at <scientific@mprog.nl>.

 - It is not unlikely that some or all of the measures change again soon.
 We'll see...